-The 1989–90 Whitbread Round the World Race was run from Southampton to Southampton.
-It was run with several classes of yacht.
+The 1989–90 Whitbread Round the World Race started from Southampton and was run with several classes of yacht.

 Steinlager 2 skippered by Peter Blake won the race easily.
 For the first time since 1981–82 (when the race comprised of four legs), the victor won every leg in their division (albeit closely chased by both Grant Dalton’s Fisher & Paykel NZ and Pierre Fehlmann’s Merit entries).
 The vast difference in speed and capability of the many different boats involved in the 1989 to 1990 race lead to the creation of a committee to examine the commission of a Whitbread class boat for use in future races.